AholanLate/bikeapp/README.md

 - **Express.js**: Simplifies routing, middleware, and HTTP request handling for building scalable and robust web APIs.
 - **MongoDB**: A versatile NoSQL database for efficient data storage and retrieval, offering flexibility and scalability.
 - **Vue.js**: Empowers the creation of dynamic and interactive user interfaces, enhancing user experiences with its progressive JavaScript framework.
+- **Axios.js**: A popular HTTP client library for JavaScript that simplifies making asynchronous HTTP requests from both the frontend and backend.
+It is used to communicate with the backend server and fetch data from the APIs.
 - **Mocha**: A comprehensive testing framework for running unit and integration tests, ensuring reliable functionality.
 - **Chai**: An assertion library that provides expressive and readable test assertions, complementing Mocha in creating effective test suites.

+### Data Validation

+The datasets used in the application underwent validation to ensure data accuracy and consistency.
+Python scripts were employed to drop rows with empty fields, remove duplicates, and filter out trips with minimal distance or duration.
+Additionally, Excel Power Query was utilized for further data cleansing and transformation tasks, such as rounding values and converting data types.

 ## Features